MarkPelf/CustomBootstrap5BreadcrumbsVer2/README.md

 Here is the CSS, no JavaScript is needed.
 I deliberately used the class name “breadcrumbs3” to avoid name collision with the Bootstrap 5 original class.

-See Breadcrumb3.css in the repository. **Test sentence, to see how it works.**
+See Breadcrumb3.css in the repository.

 4 Full Article
 --------------